lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 In the Kunming, I found a shop to buy wig.
 But it was expensive that it need around 1000 CNY.
 After I went back to Guangzhou, I bought more clothes of women style, and bought wig.
 After posting my feminine video to the social media, my classmate commented that the feminine version of myself was really alike my sister.

 During the journey, I asked help of tow truck service for serveral times.
-The reason was that the charging stations are few in Tibet.
-And the distance between them are often 100km long.
-And in the charging stations, the chargers are probably not many.
+The reason was that the charging stations were few in Tibet.
+And the distance between them were often 100km long.
+And in the charging stations, the chargers were probably not many.
 So if they couldn't work, you need to drive to the next charging station.
 And there are a lot of mountains.
 My electric car can only run for around 250km when climbing the mountains.
+I faced some challenges in the journey.
+One was that in Diqing Tibetan Autonomous Prefecture, the two truck service helped to transport my car to the charging station, but the car still couldn't be charged.
+Because the electricity of my car was 0% at that time.
+I asked the customer support and found some local people to help, like renting charging port or trying to charge in their home charging stations.
+The final solution was that we should disconnect the battery to give a fully reset of the car after opening the frunk.
+The the car can feel the charging electricity.
+Here, I used the word "feel" instead of "respond" to let it be more funny.

+And in the return journey, I drove my car to the canal.